adde9708/nolla-fe/README.md

 # nolla-fe
-frontend for the nolla twitter app
+Frontend for the nolla twitter app